 In the 19th century, after the British abolished African slavery in Trinidad, Chinese indentured servants began arriving to fill the labor void.
 They brought their cooking with them, and the result was an eclectic mix of spices, sauces and flavors that can still be seen in one of Trinidad’s most popular dishes, which locals refer to simply as “Chinese-Style Chicken.”

 The chicken is marinated overnight in dark soy sauce and five-spice, then deep-fried to a warm, crispy, chestnut color.
 Tartness from ginger and lime is a must, and the bi-national flavors of Chinese oyster sauce and scotch bonnet pepper sauce complete the dish.

-Indian-Chinese cooking has existed for a long time, and is generally thought to have originated in the Hakka Chinese communities of Kolkata.
-The style adapts select Chinese cooking and seasoning techniques to Indian tastes, yielding vegetarian dishes the likes of which mainland China has never seen.
+Indian-Chinese cooking has existed for a long time, originated in the Hakka Chinese communities of Kolkata.
+The style adapts select Chinese cooking and seasoning techniques to Indian tastes, yielding dishes the likes of which mainland China has never seen.

 Paneer Schezwan, a dish using Indian cuisine’s famous soft cheese, is no typo — most Indian kitchens use this spelling rather than the contemporary pinyin, “Sichuan.”
 Indian dishes with names like Schezwan and Manchurian correspond only loosely with their original counterparts, but the idea is there.
 Indian Schezwan dishes often use a sauce containing Indian red chilies and garlic, and sometimes even Sichuan peppercorns.